unicode-org/message-format-wg/spec/formatting.md

       1. In the formatted output,
          prefix `fmt` with U+2068 FIRST STRONG ISOLATE and postfix it with U+2069 POP DIRECTIONAL ISOLATE.

+The auxiliary function `DIR`, which maps an _expression_ to one of « `'LTR'`, `'RTL'`, `'unknown'` », is expected to be defined using the _resolved value_ of the _expression_.
+An implementation can use a representation of _resolved values_ that tracks two different pieces of metadata about directionality: the `isolate` flag used in step 2(iii), and the directionality itself.
+Each _function handler_ can have its own means for determining the directionality annotation on the _resolved value_ it returns.
+Alternately, an implementation could simply compute `DIR(exp)` based on the locale.

+> [!NOTE]
+> `DIR(exp)` SHOULD NOT be determined by introspecting
+> the character sequence in the formatted string representation
+> of the resolved value of `exp`.